vpsfreecz/vpsadminos/docs/containers/export_import.md

 *gzip*, in that case `.gz` suffix is appended.

-`snapshots.yml` is a list of ZFS snapshots that have been taken to generate `rootfs/{base,incremental}.dat`.
+`snapshots.yml` is a list of ZFS snapshots that have been taken to generate ZFS streams stored at `rootfs/`.
 This is a convenience for when the archive is being imported, so that *osctld* can remove the snapshots after they have been received.